Close Menu

 The roof overhang isn’t just about aesthetics; it has several practical purposes:

-What’s the Overhang on a House Roof Called?
+What’s the Overhang on a House Roof Called?what's the overhang on a house roof called?

 Let’s get straight to the point: what’s the overhang on a house roof called?